Medical Errors Involving Amputation

 The Universal Protocol for Prevention of Wrong Site, Wrong Procedure, and Wrong Person Surgery was established formally by the Joint Commission several years ago.
 To summarize, it was implemented for usage prior to beginning invasive care in settings which extend beyond just operating rooms.
 It is a formal process or routine that is performed prior to procedures that verify the surgical site before the patient is sedated.
 The three core elements are:

 - A time out involves all members of the team verifying: patient identity, site of procedure, and procedure to be done

 Contact Our Missouri Medical Malpractice Attorneys Today

 Although rare, incidences of major medical malpractice such as WSS do occur.
 When they do, they generally have devastating consequences for the patient and their loved ones.
 In such cases, it is critical that the victim is represented by truly seasoned legal counsel.
-The law firm of Norton & Norton, P.C. has been advocating for those seeking justice in claims of medical negligence for over 60 years.
+The law firm of Norton & Spencer, P.C. has been advocating for those seeking justice in claims of medical negligence for over 60 years.
 We pursue these cases on a contingency basis, meaning there is no “upfront” cost to you.
 For a free consultation, call our offices at 816-454-5800.